anhtrung87vn/gnbsim/README.md

 ***** Integrity check passed
 ```
 * And you could also find your UE in 'subscriber' page of free5gc web console.
 * You can enter 2 for "PDU session setup" multiple times to create new PDU sessions.
+But the new GTP tunnel will overwrite the old one.
 ## Progress
 * [x] Initial Registration
 * [x] PDU Session Establishment